noneiann/CSC172-AssociationMining-Tigley/README.md

 - MovieLens data is anonymized with no PII
 - Tag-relevance scores are aggregated across users, preventing individual preference inference

-### Misuse Potential

-- Association rules could amplify **filter bubbles** if deployed without diversity controls
-- **Recommendation**: Implement exploration-exploitation balance (ε-greedy) to expose users to novel content

 ---

 ## Conclusion

 This project demonstrates that **association rule mining + transformer-based NLP** can unlock semantic patterns in movie data that traditional recommendation systems miss.
-By reducing 1,128 tags to 328 curated descriptors and mining 1,446 rules, we achieved:
+By reducing 1,128 tags to 328 curated descriptors and mining 1,446 rules, I achieved:

 1. **70.9% noise reduction** through transformer-assisted synonym consolidation
 2. **60-80% diversity gain** in recommendations via semantic associations